Tsering Hannaford

-Tsering Hannaford (born 19 March 1987) is a South Australian artist.
+Tsering Hannaford is an Australian artist.
 In 2012 Tsering and her father Robert Hannaford were the "first father and daughter to show concurrently in Salon des Refusés, an exhibition of Archibald entries", and in 2015 they were the first father and daughter selected as finalists for the Archibald Prize.

 Tsering is a great-great-great-great-granddaughter of Susannah Hannaford.

-Personal life
+Early life and education

-Tsering Hannaford was born in Adelaide in 1987 to shoemaker Shirley Andris and artist Robert Hannaford who were living in West Hindmarsh.
+Tsering Hannaford was born to shoemaker Shirley Andris and artist Robert Hannaford, who were living in West Hindmarsh.
 Also in 1987, Robert Hannaford bought a disused farmhouse and outbuildings at Peters Hill in the Mid North of South Australia near Riverton and converted them into a house and studio.

 Tsering grew up in Riverton and West Hindmarsh, and was educated at the University of Adelaide where she was awarded a Bachelor of Arts in Psychology in 2008 and a Graduate Diploma in Art History in 2011.